OGMalin/BlindTactics/README.md

                 and with the score of 95 or higher, use this command:
                 ./LichessTacticsConverter /p 8 /P 8 /r 2150 /R 2224 /s 95 lichess_db_puzzle.csv Exercises.txt Solutions.txt
                 Run the program without any parameters to see all options.

+Empty.zip       Just the template in MS Publisher format, that I use to create the printouts.
 </pre>